ramshankerji/Vishwakarma/MILESTONES.md

 ☐ Draw few hard-coded lines in 2D Drafting mode.

-☐ Display a single Character on the screen.
-Integrate TrueType library and few Fonts.
+20240618 ✅ Display a single Character on the screen using Integrate TrueType library.

 20240609 ✅ Setup this milestone page / status tracker.